CBICA/NiChart_DLMUSE/README.md

 NiChart_DLMUSE -h
 ```

+#### Troubleshooting model download failures
+Our model download process creates several deep directory structures.
+If you are on Windows and your model download process fails, it may be due to Windows file path limitations.

+To enable long path support in Windows 10, version 1607, and later, the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem LongPathsEnabled (Type: REG_DWORD)` must exist and be set to 1.

+If this affects you, we recommend re-running NiChart_DLMUSE with the `--clear_cache` flag set on the first run.

 ### (OUTDATED) Using the docker container

 Using the file structure explained above, an example command using the [docker container](https://hub.docker.com/repository/docker/aidinisg/nichart_dlmuse/general) is the following: